janestreet/camlp4-to-ppx/README.md

 substitutions are applied to the original file and the result is printed.

-Note that this only works for syntax extensions that are simple enough.
-For instance it would require a bit more work to support the lwt syntax extension as one would have to change the order of a few syntactic fragments (the pattern and the first expression).

 To add a new plugin, add a file to the plugins/ directory and the corresponding line in `bin/main.ml`. `pa_ounit.ml` should be a good model to understand how it works.